-Prerequisites: ECE ECR, ECE 100, ECE 210, and PAR 100.
+Prerequisites: ECE ECR, ECE 100, ECE 210, and PAR 100 (Grade of C or better).

 Fundamentals of Baking and Pastry

 This course is designed to introduce the student to the fundamentals of baking and pastry.
 Emphasis will be place on: baking/pastry terminology and history, the effects of heat on food, mixing and baking methods, equipment identification/operation, ingredient identification, scaling of ingredients, recipe comprehension and conversion.